xdmushui/partner-center-sdk/develop/get-product-upgrade-status.md

 ---
 title: Get the product upgrade status for a customer
-description: Gets the product upgrade status for a given customer and product family. ms.date: 10/11/2019 ms.localizationpriority: medium
+description: How to get the status of a product upgrade to a new product family (Azure 145P to Azure plan) for a customer.
+You can use ProductUpgradeRequest resource to get a ProductUpgradesEligibility resource. ms.date: 10/11/2019 ms.localizationpriority: medium
 ---

-# Get the status of upgrade from Azure 145P to Azure Plan
+# et the product upgrade status for a customer

 [!INCLUDE [<Preview content warning>](<../includes/preview.md>)]

-Applies To
+Applies to:

 - Partner Center

-How to retrieve the status of upgrade from Azure 145P to Azure Plan for the specified customer.
-This would return an object indicating the status for product upgrade.
+You can use the [**ProductUpgradeRequest**](product-upgrade-resources.md#productupgraderequest) resource to get the status of an upgrade to a new product family (Azure 145P to Azure plan) for a customer.
+A successful request returns the [**ProductUpgradesEligibility**](product-upgrade-resources.md#productupgradeseligibility) resource.

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials.
 Follow the [secure app model](enable-secure-app-model.md) when using App+User authentication with Partner Center APIs.
 - The customer identifier.
 - The product family

-## C\#

 ## REST request